wp-cli/handbook/force-output-specific-locale.md

 # Force output to a specific locale

 WP-CLI always outputs English because it doesn't support localization.
-But, because WordPress supports localization, you may see the non-English output when performing specific commands.
+But, because WordPress supports localization, you may see non-English output when performing specific commands.

 For instance: